Housing and Innovation in Revit (HIR)

 Milestone 3 is the last project progress update.
 It must explain all changes and developments made to date, particularly in regards to Benchmark B. Include whether or not all Benchmark B requirements were completed, and if not, explain why.
 Also, highlight any planned changes to the Revit design or project, in general.

-Your Milestone 3 presentation must include:
+The Milestone 3 presentation must include:

 • Company profile